Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Proper -Mixed-thin Graphs Have Bounded Twin-width

-Therefore there is a diagonal boundary splitting the entries belonging to the rows to those which contain ones, and those which contains zeros, with the possible exception of entries on the main diagonal of $\mx{A}(G)$.
+Therefore there is a diagonal boundary splitting the entries belonging to the rows between those which contain ones, and those which contain zeros, with the possible exception of entries on the main diagonal of $\mx{A}(G)$.
+The diagonal boundary splitting the entries belonging to the columns can be obtained analogously.